top of page

 Benedek Horváth has been recognized with numerous awards, including 1st prize at the Kiefer-Hablitzel Competition and the Rahn Music Prize.
 In 2016, he won the Laureate Prize of the Clara Haskil Competition and the renowned Paloma O'Shea International Piano Competition.
 In 2018, he was awarded the Junior Prima Prize in Hungary.

 His discography includes solo albums with works by Janáček, Bartók, and Kurtág (Artalinna Records), Bach's Goldberg Variations (IAN Records), and a recording of Liszt's piano works with the Sinfonieorchester Basel (Prospero Classical).
-In April 2025, his new solo album featuring works by Ravel, Scriabin, and Rachmaninoff will be released on Hungaroton.
+In April 2025, his new solo album featuring works by Ravel, Scriabin, and Rachmaninoff was released on Hungaroton.

 Benedek Horváth has lived and worked in Switzerland for over ten years.
 He studied at the Franz Liszt Academy of Music in Budapest and at the Musikakademie Basel with Claudio Martínez Mehner, where he has been an assistant professor since 2021.
 He has collaborated with renowned artists such as András Schiff, Dimitri Bashkirov, Menahem Pressler, Ferenc Rados, and Zoltán Kocsis.